ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 * **Model**: a YAML file that designates the templates for tables (grid, card, tree, dialog) and fields (text, image, combo, date, currency, etc).
 The creation process macro-expands the designated templates, creating the full app, which you can then customize.

-> So, typical dev cycle would be to tune the model to designate the templates, then fine-tune the generated app by editing components.
+> So, typical dev cycle would be to tune the model to designate the templates, </br>
+then fine-tune the generated app by editing components.

 &nbsp;

-## Procedures
+# Custom App Procedures

 A default Ontimize app is created automatically when you create projects with security.
 You can also create additional apps using the `als app-create` as described below.

 &nbsp;

-### 0. Create Project With Keycloak Auth
+## 1. Create Project

 One way is to `create` an ApiLogicServer project, specifying `--auth-provider-type=keycloak`: